sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     In later tasks, you will mock the services so that unit tests do not have any dependency on the services.
 However, when you run the applications in the emulators, they will connect to the service in Azure.

-<a name="Ex3Task2"></a>
+<a name="Ex2Task2"></a>
-#### Task 2 - Running the UWP and Android Emulators ####
+#### Task 2 - Running the Android Emulator ####

-In this task, you will run the Android and UWP applications in their respective emulators.
+In this task, you will run the Android application in the Visual Studio Emulator for Android.
 You will set a breakpoint and confirm that Visual Studio breaks at the code even when it is running in the emulators.

-> **Note**: It is also possible to debug iOS applications in exactly the same manner as debugging UWP or Android applications.
-However, to do so you require a Mac to be connected (via the Mac agent).
+> **Note**: It is also possible to debug iOS and UWP applications in exactly the same manner as debugging Android applications.
+For iOS you require Mac OX to be connected via the Mac agent.

 1. Open **MyHealth.Client.Core\ServiceAgents\PatientsService.cs** and set a breakpoint at the return statement in the `GetAsync(int id)` method.
 You can do this by clicking the breakpoint gutter on the left or by placing the cursor on the line and pressing **F9**.